CorrelAid/metabase-to-google/README.md

         cp .clasp.json.example .clasp.json

-1. Create a google apps script project [here](https://script.google.com/home)
+1. Create a google apps script project [here](https://script.google.com/home). **NOTE**: You have to [enable Google Apps Script for your user](https://script.google.com/home/usersettings) if you haven't done it already.

 1. Update `.clasp.json` with the fill path to the `src` folder and with a google script ID for a standalone script.